Quick result

 Expected output

-A deploy verification note with pass/fail status, evidence links, threshold checks, and escalation decision.
+A deploy verification note with pass/fail status, evidence links, threshold checks, and handoff to workflow execution.

 Tool handoff